Nigeria @60: PDP, Jonathan task Nigerians to remain hopeful

-The Peoples Democratic Party, PDP, has expressed sadness over the socio-economic and security challenges in the country and urged Nigerians to remain hopeful of better times ahead.
+The Peoples Democratic Party, PDP, has expressed sadness over the socio-economic and security challenges in the country’s and urged Nigerians to remain hopeful of better times ahead.

 The party stated this in a statement issued on the occasion of the country’s 60th independence anniversary.